Appendix C — Reaction Thermodynamics

 When the reaction process ends, the system will be at a new temperature that is sometimes referred to as the adiabatic temperature.
 In the case of an exothermic reaction, this temperature will be greater than the starting temperature, and the change in temperature is referred to as the adiabatic temperature rise.
 For an endothermic reaction the system temperature would decrease, resulting in an adiabatic temperature drop.
 For the remainder of this discussion, we can generalize by simply referring to the adiabatic temperature change, noting that if the reaction is exothermic it will be a rise and if the reaction is endothermic it will be a drop.

-Notice that one doesn’t need to know anything about the container holding the system, i. e. the reactor, other than it operates adiabatically and without any shafts or moving boundaries.
+Notice that one doesn’t need to know anything about the container, i. e. the reactor, holding the system other than it operates adiabatically and without any shafts or moving boundaries.
 The adiabatic temperature can be computed using only thermodynamic quantities.
 Typically in reaction engineering, the goal is to calculate the adiabatic temperature change given the starting composition and temperature and the final composition.
 Knowing the initial and final amounts of the reagents, it is possible to calculate the apparent extents (see Chapter 3) of a complete mathematically independent subset of the reactions occurring in the system.
 The essential concept when calculating the adiabatic temperature is that the heat released or absorbed by reaction must just equal the change in the sensible heat of the reagents.

 Enthalpy is a state function, so it is not necessary to perform the calculations using the exact path followed by the reacting system.
 Any path that starts at the same initial conditions and ends at the same final conditions can be used.
 For analysis purposes, it is convenient to use a pathway where the reactions first occur isothermally at the initial temperature and then the resulting product mix is heated (or cooled) to the final temperature.
-The net \(\Delta H\) for the two steps is then set equal to zero, giving an implicit equation for the final, adiabatic temperature as shown in Equation D.4 which assumes that no phase changes occur as the reaction takes place.
+The net \(\Delta H\) for the two steps is then set equal to zero, giving an implicit equation for the final, adiabatic temperature as shown in Equation C.4 which assumes that no phase changes occur as the reactions take place.

-\[ \sum_{j^\prime} \xi_{j^\prime}\left( - \Delta H_{j^\prime}\Big \vert_{T_0} \right) = \sum_i \int_{T_0}^{T_{ad}} \hat C_{p,i} \left( n_{i,0} + \nu_{i,j^\prime} \xi_{j^\prime} \right)dT \tag{D.4}\]
+\[ \sum_{j^\prime} \xi_{j^\prime}\left( - \Delta H_{j^\prime}\Big \vert_{T_0} \right) = \sum_i \int_{T_0}^{T_{ad}} \hat C_{p,i} \left( n_{i,0} + \nu_{i,j^\prime} \xi_{j^\prime} \right)dT \tag{C.4}\]

-D.3 Equilibrium Constants
+C.3 Equilibrium Constants

-\[ \Delta G_j^0\Bigr\rvert_{T=298K} = \sum_i \left( \nu_{i,j} \Delta G_{f,i}^0\Bigr\rvert_{T=298K} \right) \tag{D.5}\]
+\[ \Delta G_j^0\Bigr\rvert_{T=298K} = \sum_i \left( \nu_{i,j} \Delta G_{f,i}^0\Bigr\rvert_{T=298K} \right) \tag{C.5}\]

-\[ K_j \Bigr\rvert_{T=298K} = \exp{ \left( \frac{-\Delta G_j^0\Bigr\rvert_{T=298K}}{R(298\text{ K})} \right)} \tag{D.6}\]
+\[ K_j \Bigr\rvert_{T=298K} = \exp{ \left( \frac{-\Delta G_j^0\Bigr\rvert_{T=298K}}{R(298\text{ K})} \right)} \tag{C.6}\]

-\[ K_j = K_j \Bigr\rvert_{T=298K} \exp{\left\{ \frac{1}{R} \int_{298K}^T\frac{\Delta H_j^0}{T^2}dT \right\}} \tag{D.7}\]
+\[ K_j = K_j \Bigr\rvert_{T=298K} \exp{\left\{ \frac{1}{R} \int_{298K}^T\frac{\Delta H_j^0}{T^2}dT \right\}} \tag{C.7}\]

-D.4 Equilibrium Composition
+C.4 Equilibrium Composition

 Knowing the initial composition of a system, the reactions taking place, the final temperature and, for gases, the final pressure, the equilibrium composition of the system can be calculated.
 Doing this won’t be necessary in Reaction Engineering Basics, but it is an important skill that a reaction engineer needs.
 It can be important in the early stages of designing a reactor system and whenever reaction engineering tasks involve reversible reactions.

-\[ K_{j^\prime} = \prod_i a_i^{\nu_{i,j^\prime}} \tag{D.8}\]
+\[ K_{j^\prime} = \prod_i a_i^{\nu_{i,j^\prime}} \tag{C.8}\]

-\[ a_i = x_i \quad \text{(ideal liquid solution)} \tag{D.9}\]
+\[ a_i = x_i \quad \text{(ideal liquid solution)} \tag{C.9}\]

-\[ a_i = \frac{P_i}{1 \text{ atm}} = \frac{y_iP}{1 \text{ atm}} \quad \text{(ideal gas)} \tag{D.10}\]
+\[ a_i = \frac{P_i}{1 \text{ atm}} = \frac{y_iP}{1 \text{ atm}} \quad \text{(ideal gas)} \tag{C.10}\]

-\[ y_i = \frac{n_i}{\displaystyle \sum_i n_i} = \frac{n_{i,0} + \displaystyle \sum_{j^\prime}\nu_{i,j^\prime}\xi_{j^\prime}}{\displaystyle \sum_i \left( n_{i,0} + \sum_{j^\prime}\nu_{i,j^\prime}\xi_{j^\prime}\right)} \tag{D.11}\]
+\[ y_i = \frac{n_i}{\displaystyle \sum_i n_i} = \frac{n_{i,0} + \displaystyle \sum_{j^\prime}\nu_{i,j^\prime}\xi_{j^\prime}}{\displaystyle \sum_i \left( n_{i,0} + \sum_{j^\prime}\nu_{i,j^\prime}\xi_{j^\prime}\right)} \tag{C.11}\]

-If \(N\) is the number of independent reactions, then after substitution for the activities and mole fractions as just described, Equation D.8 can be used to write a set of \(N\) equilibrium expressions containing \(N\) unknown apparent extents of reaction.
+If \(N\) is the number of independent reactions, then after substitution for the activities and mole fractions as just described, Equation C.8 can be used to write a set of \(N\) equilibrium expressions containing \(N\) unknown apparent extents of reaction.
 Those equations can be solved to find the equilibrium extents of reaction which, in turn, can be used to calculate the equilibrium mole fractions or any other measure of the equilibrium composition.

-D.5 Symbols Used in this Appendix
+C.5 Symbols Used in this Appendix

 Symbol | Meaning |